void-linux/void-runit/README.md

     # sv status /var/service/*

-Feel free to send patches and contribute with improvements and/or new services!
+Feel free to send patches and contribute with improvements!